 Part 10: Disjunctive Scheduling¶

 We ask you not to publish your solutions on a public repository.
 The instructors interested to get the source code of our solutions can contact us.

 Decomposing the Disjunctive Constraint¶

-Your task is to make the disjunctive constraint more efficient than by using the cumulative constraint with unary capacity:
+Your task is to make the Disjunctive constraint more efficient than by using the Cumulative constraint with unit capacity:

 - Implement the constraint IsLessOrEqualVar.java for the reification b iff x <= y, where b, x, and y are variables.
 This will be useful for implementing the decomposition of the Disjunctive constraint.

 - Test your implementation in IsLessOrEqualVarTest.java..

 - Implement the decomposition with reified constraints for Disjunctive.java..

-- Test if (as expected) this decomposition prunes more than the formulation with TimeTable filtering for the cumulative constraint.
-Observe on the JobShop.java problem if the number of backtracks is reduced with the decomposition instead of the formulation with the cumulative.
+- Test whether, as expected, this decomposition prunes more than the formulation with timetable filtering for the Cumulative constraint.
+For example, observe on JobShop.java that the number of backtracks is reduced with the decomposition compared to the formulation with Cumulative.
 Test for instance on the small instance data/jobshop/sascha/jobshop-4-4-2 with 4 jobs, 4 machines, and 16 activities.

 The Global Disjunctive Constraint: Overload Checker, Detectable Precedence, and Not-First-Not-Last¶

 - Read and make sure you understand the implementation ThetaTree.java..
 Some unit tests are implemented in ThetaTreeTest.java..
 To make sure you understand it, add a unit test with 4 activities and compare the results with a manual computation.

-- Overlad-checker, detectable precedences, not-first, edge-finding only filter one side of the activities.
-To get the symmetrical filtering implement the mirroring activities trick similarly to Cumulative.java.
+- Overload checking, detectable precedences, not-first-not-last, and edge finding only filter one side of the activities.
+To get the symmetrical filtering, implement the mirroring activities trick similarly to Cumulative.java.

 - Implement the overload checker in Disjunctive.java.

 - The overload checker should already make a big difference to prune the search tree.
-Make sure that larger job-shop instances are now accessible; for instance, data/jobshop/sascha/jobshop-6-6-0 should now become easy to solve.
+Make sure that larger job-shop instances are now solved faster; for instance, data/jobshop/sascha/jobshop-6-6-0 should now become easy to solve.

 - Implement detectable precedences in Disjunctive.java.

 - Implement not-first-not-last in Disjunctive.java.

 - Make sure your implementation passes the tests DisjunctiveTest.java.

-- (optional for a bonus) Implement the edge-finding in Disjunctive.java (you will also need to implement the ThetaLambdaTree data-structure).
+- (optional) Implement edge finding in Disjunctive.java (you will also need to implement the ThetaLambdaTree data structure).